/skills/fuz-stack/references/css-patterns

 Runtime Variable Overrides

-Use Svelte's style: directive for runtime CSS variable overrides:
+Use Svelte's style: directive for runtime CSS variable overrides — components expose CSS variables as their theming API, consumers override inline:

 <div style:--docs_menu_width={width}> <Alert style:--text_color={color}> <HueInput style:--hue={value}>